Lumexralph/Concurrency-with-Go/patterns/README.md

 ## The or-done-channel

 If the `done` channel of a goroutine we are reading another channel gets cancelled, we don't know for sure if the channel we are reading also gets cancelled.
 This patterns helps to handle situations like this.

+## The tee-channel

+In a situation you take in a stream of user commands and want to send them to something that executes them and also logs them for auditing, this pattern is a apt for this situation.
+It takes in a channel to read from and return two separate channels that will get same value.